andr-ew/nest_/study/study1.md

 affordances live in nests.

-affordances look much like nests like tables, but typically what you fill them with has special meaning. the two universal fillings are `value` and `action`.
+affordances look much like nests like tables, but typically what you fill them with has special meaning. the fillings are called properties. the two universal properties are `value` and `action`.
 ```
 dave = nest_ {
     elanore = _affordance {